marcenugo1/decode_layers/README.md

-# Exploring the Effects of Outcome of Each Decoder Layer of a Large Language Model for Text Generation
+# Exploring the Effects of Outcome of Each Decoder Layer of a Large Language Model

 Goal: Understand the effects of layers on generation.
 The goal is to identify, as the number of layer progresses, how the generated outcome improves.